Skip to Content

 Do Houseplants Attract Mosquitoes?

 Mosquitoes feast on some plant nectar in addition to blood, so plants that contain such nectar may attract mosquitoes.
-Such plants are not expected as houseplants; examples include water hyacinth, taro, bamboo, and water lilies.
+Such plants are not expected as houseplants; examples include water hyacinth, taro, bamboo, and lilies.

 Since snake plants do not generally require high amounts of water, they are not at particular risk of becoming a mosquito breeding spot.